-In this article, I’ll explain why you should turn to diet breaks when you feel depleted and how this can help prevent plateaus, so you can burn more fat in the long-run.
+In this article, I’ll explain why you should turn to a diet break when you feel fatigued from dieting and how this can help prevent fat loss plateaus.

-When you’re in a calorie deficit, you’re actually underfeeding your body.
-You give it less energy than it requires, so it will have to start burning body fat for “fuel”.
+When you’re in a calorie deficit, you’re technically underfeeding your body.
+You give it less energy than it requires so it will have to start using body fat as “fuel.”
 The human body is adaptive, so if you constantly underfeed it, it’s going to adapt by burning fewer calories and making you more hungry to increase the desire to eat.
 In nutritional sciences, this is known as ”metabolic adaptation”.

-Your metabolism basically starts ”slowing down”, so your body can maintain its current shape while you’re consuming less calories.
-From a survival point of view, this is great.
+Your metabolism basically starts ”slowing down”, so your body can maintain its current shape while you’re consuming fewer calories.
+From a survival point of view, this makes sense.
 Your body adapts to the scarcity of food, so it’s able to survive with a lower daily caloric intake.

-But when your goal is to burn as much fat as possible, this isn’t favorable.
-To burn fat you need to consume less calories than your body burns.
-If you do this but your body starts burning less calories, you’ll be burning less fat overtime.
+But when your goal is to lose as much fat as possible, this isn’t favorable.
+To lose fat, you need to consume fewer calories than your body burns.
+So if you are in a deficit and your body starts burning fewer calories, you’ll be losing less fat.

 This is the main reason why it becomes harder to burn fat as you get deeper into your fat loss phase.
-Your body is adapting to the lower amounts of calories you’re feeding it.
-A study by the Columbia University found that daily energy expenditure can drop anywhere from 8% to 28% after 5-8 weeks of dieting.
+A study by Columbia University found that daily energy expenditure can drop anywhere from 8% to 28% after 5-8 weeks of dieting.

-So in an extreme case, a regular-sized male who burns 2500 calories a day, could be burning just 1800 (2500*0.72) calories a day after a few months of calorie restriction.
+So in an extreme case, an average-sized male who burns 2500 calories a day, could be burning just 1800 (2500*0.72) calories a day after a few months of calorie restriction.
 Now, I must note, such great drops in daily energy expenditure are not common.
-But it’s clear that metabolic adaptation has a noticeable effect on how your fat loss phase develops.
+But it’s clear that metabolic adaptations can have a noticeable effect on how your fat loss phase develops.

-If you want to keep fat loss going smoothly without starving yourself, you need to ensure that your metabolic rate doesn’t drastically drop overtime.
-Or else you will have to lower your calorie intake to such a degree that you won’t be able to enjoy enough food.
+If you want to keep losing fat smoothly without “starving” yourself, you need to make sure your daily energy expenditure doesn’t drastically drop over time.
+Because if it does, you will have to further lower your caloric intake and/or do more cardio to keep seeing good fat loss progress as you advance.

-We can distinguish diet breaks into two types:
+We can distinguish a diet break into two types:

 - Refeed days